-so you want to be sure

-you're making decisions

-that reduce turnover

-and support

-organizational

-goals.
+so you want to be sure you're making decisions that reduce turnover and support organizational goals.
+Technology can help you create a recruitment and hiring environment that supports your employer of choice brand.
+Some important features to look for include:

-- Enhanced applicant experience: Allow candidates to apply via mobile devices, in their language of choice, at multiple locations, and receive automated communications and visibility into the recruitment process - Customize job descriptions to make them come to life using video, for example and highlight flexible work arrangements and job features that will appeal to different candidates, such as remote work, international travel, virtual teams, development programs, and training opportunities - Optimize communication throughout the hiring process for improved candidate visibility and experience - Leverage social networks and external opportunities to help employees and customers reinforce your brand and culture
+- Enhanced applicant experience: Allow candidates to apply via mobile devices, in their language of choice, at multiple locations, and receive automated communications and visibility into the recruitment process - Customize job descriptions to make them come to life using video, for example - and highlight flexible work arrangements and job features that will appeal to different candidates, such as remote work, international travel, virtual teams, development programs, and training opportunities - Optimize communication throughout the hiring process for improved candidate visibility and experience - Leverage social networks and external opportunities to help employees and customers reinforce your brand and culture